 Historical / Existing Contracts

-The workgroup had agreement around some of the National Grid interpretation of article 35 of Regulation 2017/460 that while entry capacity was relevant, exit capacity was not, on account of exit capacity already being subject to a variable price.
-It was concluded that Existing Contracts therefore relates to entry capacity booked prior to 6/4/17 (which is the entry into force date of TAR).
-It was recognised that there is a disconnect between the entry into force date of TAR, and the implementation date of the related UNC modification proposal.
-National Grid therefore created the category of ‘Interim Contracts’ to cover entry capacity booked between these 2 dates.
-Together then Existing Contracts and Interim Contracts can be referred to as Historic Contracts.
-National Grid also stated its belief that Article 35 does not in general cover commodity charges, again on account this being a variable charge.
-This was more debate around this point, but broad consensus with National Grid’s view.
+The Workgroup was in agreement around some of the National Grid interpretation of Article 35 of Regulation 2017/460 that while entry capacity was relevant, exit capacity was not, on account of exit capacity already being subject to a variable price.
+It was concluded that Existing Contracts therefore relate to entry capacity booked prior to 06 April 2017 (which is the entry into force date of TAR).
+It was recognised that there is a disconnect between the entry into force date of TAR, and the implementation date of the related UNC Modification proposal.
+National Grid therefore created the category of ‘Interim Contracts’ to cover entry capacity booked between these two dates.
+Together then Existing Contracts and Interim Contracts can be referred to as Historical Contracts.
+National Grid also stated its belief that Article 35 does not, in general, cover commodity charges, again on account of this being a variable charge.
+There was more debate around this point, but the Workgroup was in broad agreement with National Grid’s view.

-The existing/historic contracts matter because they are treated in a particular way under some of the other processes.
-There was some WG debate around the treatment of Existing Contracts, including a paper produced by ENI which recognised the status and contribution of Existing Contracts, and argued for special consideration under the new regime.
-National Grid confirmed in its modification that Existing Contracts do not feed into the CWD model (as part of the capacity input) for producing prices, and the updated CWD price will then also not apply to existing contracts – rather the existing fixed price of the booking will continue to prevail.
-Additionally, a rule was added in around Reconciliation, so that the historic entitlement at Storage sites will not attract a capacity reconciliation charge.
-The justification for this, is that uniquely then Storage sites have a zero commodity charge at present (and it is not considered a variable charge under the current methodology), therefore the reconciliation charge will continue to be zero for this capacity.
+The existing/historical contracts matter because they are treated in a particular way under some of the other processes.
+There was some Workgroup debate around the treatment of Existing Contracts, including a paper produced by ENI (link) which recognised the status and contribution of Existing Contracts, and argued for special consideration under the new regime.
+National Grid confirmed in its Modification that Existing Contracts do not feed into the CWD model (as part of the capacity input) for producing prices, and the updated CWD price will then also not apply to Existing Contracts – rather the existing fixed price of the booking will continue to prevail.
+Additionally, a rule was added in around Reconciliation, so that the historical entitlement at Storage sites will not attract a capacity reconciliation charge.
+The justification for this, is that uniquely, Storage sites have a zero commodity charge at present (and it is not considered a variable charge under the current methodology), therefore the reconciliation charge will continue to be zero for this capacity.
 It was noted that this ‘exempt’ capacity at storage sites will naturally fall away to zero with time.

-[other modifications have included further special rules for the treatment of Existing/Historic contracts with regards to Reconciliation]
+[other Modifications have included further special rules for the treatment of Existing/Historical contracts with regards to Reconciliation]

 Use of Transition period (relevant to all proposals except UNC0621B)

-Transition period for UNC621, A, C, D, F, H, J is between October 2019 and September 2021, inclusive.
-UNC0621E is the same for Entry with Exit between October 2019 and September 2022 for Exit.
+The Transition period for UNC621, A, C, D, F, H, J is between October 2019 and September 2021, inclusive.
+UNC0621E is the same for Entry, with Exit between October 2019 and September 2022 .
 UNC0621B does not have a transition period.

 [Ideally the methodology proposed from 2019 for an FCC would produce reserve prices that will recover most of the transmission services revenue.]
 The main benefit identified in having a transition period is to allow time to see behavioural responses to fundamental changes to the charging framework and to develop a more informed capacity forecast.
+Most Workgroup participants agreed with this proposal.

 Moving from low capacity charges, high commodity charges to a framework with high capacity charges and low, or zero commodity charges is a fundamental shift in the charging methodology.

-Moving to a completely new methodology from that currently in place resulting in prices that can be materially different and a transition period allows market participants time to adapt.
+Moving to a completely new methodology from that currently in place, resulting in prices that can be materially different with the addition of a transition period allows market participants time to adapt.

-Scope and depth of changes is significant and the impact on Users of the NTS, a transition period would provide time to understand the impacts and to provide data to better inform a forecast;
+The scope and depth of changes is significant and in terms of the impact on Users of the NTS, a transition period would provide time to understand the impacts and to provide data to better inform a forecast.

 Buying behaviours will change and, with the removal of zero prices, this is unpredictable.